-The Traffic Section of the Grand Prairie Police Department has an authorized strength of 12 officers and a sergeant.
+The Traffic Section of the Grand Prairie Police Department has an authorized strength of 12 officers and two supervisors.
 These officers work primarily at enforcing traffic laws and investigating traffic collisions.
 All traffic officers have training in collision investigation and most have received specialized advanced training in collision reconstruction.
 This training is necessary for officers to properly investigate collisions involving fatalities or serious injuries, one of the responsibilities of the Traffic Section.

 There are currently seven officers assigned to the Motorcycle Unit, with plans for future expansion.
 These officers primarily conduct traffic enforcement, direct traffic and respond to collisions.